onnbrian/locomotiveApp/README.md

 # About the king Backend

-To run king locally and make post/get/delete requests:
-	*cd into king (outer directory, where manage.py is) *python manage.py runserver

 ## A king Train Record
 king works with train route records.
 Each train route record is an object with the following attributes:
 	-created: (python datetime object, automatically created by default, so don't specify)